In Need of a Dog Bite Lawyer?

 How Can We Help?

-While seeking immediate medical attention should be your first priority, it is essential that you seek legal advise too.
+While seeking immediate medical attention should be your priority, you must seek legal advise too.
 If you have been bitten by a dog, it should not be your responsibility to pay for your medical costs.
 We understand the extent of pressure that our clients experience after a dog bite.
-Our experienced Irvine personal injury attorneys can help you recover your past and future medical costs, lost earning from your job, emotional distress, pain and suffering, and in some cases punitive damages to punish the responsible person, while you focus on recovering your health.
+Our experienced Irvine personal injury attorneys can help you recover your past and future medical costs, lost earnings from your job, emotional distress, pain and suffering, and in some cases punitive damages to punish the responsible person, while you focus on recovering your health.

 CONTACT US TODAY FOR A FREE CASE EVALUATION.